Hsieh Su-wei: 2017: First top-10 singles win

-2018: Grand Slam singles success, third singles title
+2018: Major singles success, third singles title

-Hsieh opened the season by reaching the semifinals at the Auckland Open, her first WTA singles semifinal since the Taiwan Open in February 2016.
+Hsieh opened the season by reaching the semifinals at the Auckland Open, her first WTA Tour singles semifinal since the Taiwan Open in February 2016.
 She lost to eventual champion Julia Görges.
 Hsieh's next tournament came at the Australian Open.
 After coming from behind to defeat Zhu Lin in her opening match, she caused the biggest upset of the tournament thus far by defeating the third seed and reigning Wimbledon champion, Garbiñe Muguruza, in straight sets.
-She continued this impressive display by taking out 26th seed and former world No. 2, Agnieszka Radwanska, in straight sets to reach the fourth round of a major event for the first time since she did so at the Australian Open ten years earlier.
+She continued this impressive display by taking out 26th seed and former world No. 2, Agnieszka Radwańska, in straight sets to reach the fourth round of a major event for the first time since she did so at the Australian Open ten years earlier.
 Facing Angelique Kerber, she won the first set, but was ultimately defeated by the German player.
 Hsieh also had a successful doubles tournament, reaching the semifinals with Peng Shuai, her best performance in a slam since they won the French Open.
 She returned to inside the top 75 of the singles rankings and the top 30 of the doubles rankings after the Australian Open.

 After the Australian Open, Hsieh had a relatively quiet rest of the early hardcourt season singles-wise.
 After losing the qualifying rounds in Doha and Dubai, and a second-round loss at the Oracle Challenge, Hsieh qualified into the main draw at Indian Wells and progressed to the second round.
 Her best result came at the Miami Open where she advanced to the third round for the first time, losing to Karolína Plíšková.
 She had a very successful doubles performance, though, reaching the final in Dubai with Peng, and winning the Indian Wells title with Barbora Strýcová, her 20th career WTA doubles title.
 This victory put her back in the top 20 of the doubles rankings.

 The clay-court season delivered mixed results for Hsieh.
 While she notched a couple of good singles placements, reaching the semifinals at the Morocco Open and the quarterfinals in Strasbourg, she didn't do as well in doubles, falling in the second round in Madrid and Rome, and the first round at the French Open for both singles and doubles.